bridgecrew-perf6/AWS-Deploy-9/README.md

 ## Description

-This is an **AWS Delpoyment Project** that uses prebuilt forntend website and nodejs API to deploy on AWS and it was built for a Udacity course.
+This is an **AWS Deployment Project** that uses prebuilt frontend website and nodejs API to deploy on AWS and it was built for a Udacity course.
 The front end website can be accessed using this link: [http://udagram-test-bucket-1.s3-website-us-east-1.amazonaws.com].

 ## Prequisites